 1. Name of Property Historic Name: DeWitt County Monument Other name/site number: NA Name of related multiple property listing: Monuments and Buildings of the Texas Centennial 2.
-Location Street & number: US 87 and E. Courthouse St., Settler's Park City or town: Cuero State: Texas County: DeWitt Not for publication: □ Vicinity: □ 3.
-State/Federal Agency Certification As the designated authority under the National Historic Preservation Act, as amended, I h ( nomination request for determination of eligibility) meets the documentation standar Register of Historic Places and meets the procedural and professional requirements set for property ( neets not meet) the National Register criteria. rds for registering properties in the National I recommend that this property be considered significant at the following levels of significa ☐ national ☐ statewide ☐ local nce: Applicable National Register Criteria: □ A □ B □ C □ D State Historic Preservation Officer Signature of certifying official / Title Texas Historical Commission State or Federal agency / bureau or Tribal Government Date In my opinion, the property □ meets □ does not meet the National Register criteria.
-Dete Signature of commenting or other official Date State or Federal agency / bureau or Tribal Government 4.
+Location Street & number: US 87 and E. Courthouse St., Settler's Park City or town: Cuero State: Texas County: DeWitt Not for publication: Vicinity: 3.
+State/Federal Agency Certification As the designated authority under the National Historic Preservation Act, as amended, I hereby certify that this (nomination request for determination of eligibility) meets the documentation standards for registering properties in the National Register of Historic Places and meets the procedural and professional requirements set forth in 36 CFR Part 60.
+In my opinion, the property (meets does not meet) the National Register criteria.
+Applicable National Register Criteria: ☑ A ☐ B ☑ C ☐ D Signature of certifying official / Title Texas Historical Commission State or Federal agency / bureau or Tribal Government In my opinion, the property □ meets □ does not meet the National Register criteria.
+Signature of commenting or other official Date State or Federal agency / bureau or Tribal Government 4.
 National Park Service Certification I hereby certify that the property is: entered in the National Register determined eligible for the National Register determined not eligible for the National Register removed from the National Register other, explain: Signature of the Keeper Date of Action